Overview

 default

-is required and must be a valid hexadecimal stringdefault
+is required and must be a valid hexadecimal string

 helper.
 You can pass in dynamic image sizes, if you would like to output the image in question at a resized resolution based on your theme config.